 “They’re our boots on the ground,” Wolf said.
 “They understand that employee communication is vital around things like benefits enrollment.
 They’re already doing everything possible to make sure everyone knows the most important information – especially the deadlines So, we understand their pain points.
 We can say, ‘Here’s a way to know that you’re reaching your hourly workforce with a piece of communication to make sure they’re fully aware.’
 They get it right away.”

 The Pack has a content mix strategy that’s sometimes called a “glocal” approach.
-Lee and Wolf create global content from headquarters intended for every Purina employee – regardless of their location and role in the company.
+Lee and Wolf create global content from headquarters intended for every Purina employee such as workplace injury prevention services – regardless of their location and role in the company.
 Then the community managers fill their own content streams with local information tailored specifically for employees at their sites.

 They train these champions on the platform’s functionality, provide best practices, and serve as guides.